Interaction Model Overview

 - Next Steps

-Declaring the InteractionModel 1.0 interface via the Capabilities API will enable Alexa Routines for your product.
-InteractionModel 1.0 includes the new
+Implementing the InteractionModel 1.2 will enable Alexa Routines for your product.
+InteractionModel 1.2 includes the

 NewDialogRequest directive and modifications to the AVS interaction model voice request lifecycle.